 This document compares object oriented and image based approaches of black box GUI automated software testing.
-It is intended to respond frequently asked questions about these two technologies and to provide basic information for those who are looking for automated testing solutions.
+It is intended to respond frequently asked questions about these two technologies and to provide necessary information for those who are looking for automated testing solutions.

 Hardware devices operated by humans nowadays have a lot in common, such as: